 An AGWA initiative to support water managers who wish to mainstream climate adaptation into projects and their institutions called CRIDA (Climate Risk Informed Decision Analysis) has now been published.
 The Open Access article is available online as a PDF.
 CRIDA marries decision scaling with adaptation pathways.
 CRIDA is both a stepwise guide and an expanding community of practice, with a number of emerging regional centers globally and a growing number of implementing partners.
 The publication is led by the International Center for Integrated Water Risk Management (ICIWaRM) and the United Nations Educational, Scientific, and Cultural Organization (UNESCO), with strong support from the US Army Corps of Engineers, the Rijkswaterstaat (Dutch Water & Environment Ministry), Deltares, the World Bank, and the Pegasys Foundation.

-We are midway through Season 2 of the ClimateReady Podcast has begun, with another great set of episodes and interviews in store.
+Season 3 of the ClimateReady Podcast has begun, with another great set of episodes and interviews in store.
 We strongly believe that learning and sharing knowledge is a fundamental component of adaptation.
 With that guiding principle in mind, this podcast is intended for adaptation practitioners and all others interested in learning more about how we can respond to the emerging climate and water challenges of the 21st century and beyond.
-On our first season we feature global experts in policy, engineering, finance, and other sectors who provide us with cutting-edge perspectives and narratives on climate adaptation and water management.
+We feature global experts in policy, engineering, finance, and other sectors who provide us with cutting-edge perspectives and narratives on climate adaptation and water management.
 All episodes from both seasons are available on iTunes, AGWA's Knowledge Platform, and SoundCloud.
 Make sure to subscribe and leave us your reviews!

 World Water Week 2019 took place from 25–30 August in Stockholm, Sweden.
 World Water Week is the annual focal point for the globe’s water issues — bringing together experts from the world’s scientific, business, government and civic communities.
 It is organized by SIWI.
 This year's theme was "Water for Society: Including All."
 AGWA hosted several events leading up to WWW and convene sessions, panels, and seminars throughout.
 Visit our WWW page to find out more details on all our events.